wfjm/w11/tools/oskit/211bsd_rp/README.md

   Now the system is in multi-user mode, daemons running.
 You can explore the system, e.g. with a `pstat -T` or a `mount` command.

-  The second DL11 and the first four DZ11 lines can me activated too.
+  The second DL11 and the first four DZ11 lines can be activated too.
   Also simple networking via SLIP and a DZ11 line, for details see [using SLIP with 211bsd](../doc/211bsd_slip.md).